schlagert/syslog/README.md

 -----------

 Performance profiling has been made with a small script located in the `benchmark` subdirectory.
-The figures below shows the results of `benchmark.escript all 100 10000` on an Intel(R) Core(TM)2 Duo CPU running R16B.
+The figures below show the results of `benchmark.escript all 100 10000` on an Intel(R) Core(TM)2 Duo CPU running R16B.

 The above line starts a benchmark that will spawn 100 processes that each send